KarrieK/NICAR16/README.md

 Upload our data using the uploader button and go back to the consoles tab.

 Now we need to get ourselves a terminal.
+Start a new bash console and wait for it to initialis.

+Once it's up and running then it's time to get csvkit

+Now we need to install csvkit in our bash shell.

+To do this we are going to use the pip package manager for python version 2.7

+$ pip2.7 install --user csvkit

+##Looking at our data
+Now we need to navigate into the correct folder in the terminal in order to perform analysis on our data

-To do that we are going to use a coupld of unix commands on the command line.
+To do that we are going to use a couple of unix commands on the command line.

 * pwd - print working directory
 * cd - change directory
 * ls - lists the contents of a folder

-We start running a bash shell and wait for it to initialise.
+*

-Then type pwd_to check that you're in your own home directory
+Type pwd_to check that you're in your own home directory

 Now we need to check that our data was correctly uploaded into our virtual machine to do this we use the command below: